cobwebos/docs/articles/azure-stack/azure-stack-kv-intro.md

 ## <a name="before-you-start"></a>Before you start
 This article assumes the following:

-* Azure Stack cloud administrators must have [created an offer](azure-stack-create-offer.md) that includes the Key Vault service.
+* Azure Stack operators must have [created an offer](azure-stack-create-offer.md) that includes the Key Vault service.
 * Users must [subscribe to an offer](azure-stack-subscribe-plan-provision-vm.md) that includes the Key Vault service.
 * [PowerShell is configured for use with Azure Stack](azure-stack-powershell-configure-user.md)